Merchant Cash Advance: Revenue Based Financing

 It might also request additional information, such as accounts receivable reports, and sometimes perform a personal or business credit pull.
 If it conducts a credit check, remember that your business’s sales volume and the amount you’re funding are weighted more heavily.

-If you’ve decided that a merchant cash advance is a fit for your needs, or you need help deciding which funding option to use, Llama Loan can help.
+If you’ve decided that a merchant cash advance is a fit for your needs, or you need help deciding which financing option to use, Llama Loan can help.
 We can connect you to vetted cash advance options in a matter of seconds and can tell you if you are making the right decision.
 Get started today.

 The Bottom Line